Case Histories

 Case Histories (2004) is a detective novel by British author Kate Atkinson and is set in Cambridge, England.
 It introduces Jackson Brodie, a former police inspector and now private investigator.
 The plot revolves around three seemingly unconnected family tragedies – the disappearance of a three-year-old girl from a garden; the murder of a husband by his wife with an axe; and the apparently motiveless murder of a solicitor's daughter.
-Case Histories has been described as Atkinson's breakthrough, and she has since published five additional novels featuring Brodie: One Good Turn (2006), When Will There Be Good News?
+Kate Atkinson has since published five additional novels in the Jackson Brodie series: One Good Turn (2006), When Will There Be Good News?
 (2008), Started Early, Took My Dog (2010), Big Sky (2019) and Death at the Sign of the Rook (2024).